-In the aftermath of the Indian Army shelling terror camps and military positions in parts of Pakistan-Occupied-Kashmir (PoK) on Sunday, Congress leader Akhilesh Prasad Singh told ANI that the BJP had a pattern of conducting surgical strikes just before a major election.
+As reports emerge that the Indian Army shelled terror camps and in parts of Pakistan-Occupied-Kashmir (PoK) on Sunday, killing dozens of terrorists, Congress leader Akhilesh Prasad Singh told ANI that the BJP had a pattern of conducting surgical strikes just before a major election.

 Singh said, “Under Modi ji’s government, whenever there’s election in a big state, pattern of surgical strike is formed.”